Portal Bunkhouse

 About

-The Portal Bunkhouse is a historic two-room cabin located one mile west of Portal, Arizona, at the entrance to Cave Creek Canyon.
-Constructed in 1933 by the Civilian Conservation Corps, the Bunkhouse is listed on the National Register of Historic Places and represents one of the finest remaining examples of river-cobble masonry construction from that era.
-The cabin accommodates up to four people and includes electricity, heating, and running water.
-The bedroom features a twin-over-double bunk bed and a single bed, along with a full bathroom including shower, sink, and toilet.
-The kitchen is fully equipped with a stove, oven, microwave, refrigerator, coffee pot, pots, pans, utensils, and dishes.
-A small dinette with seating for four is located in the kitchen area.
-Outside amenities include a propane grill and picnic table for outdoor dining.
-Cave Creek Canyon is located on the eastern slope of the Chiricahua Mountains at an elevation of 5,000 feet, about 2.5 hours from Tucson.
-The canyon is world-renowned for its dramatic rock formations and diverse wildlife.
-Birding is exceptional year-round and particularly rewarding during summer months, with the canyon attracting birders from around the world.
-The area's soaring cliffs, caves, and pinnacles are often described as Arizona's secret Grand Canyon.
-Cave Creek, a perennial stream, flows through the canyon nearby.
-Hiking and rock-climbing are popular activities, and numerous picnic areas dot the canyon.
+The Portal Bunkhouse is a historic two-room cabin constructed in 1933 by the Civilian Conservation Corps, one mile west of Portal, Arizona.
+Listed on the National Register of Historic Places, the structure represents one of the finest remaining examples of river-cobble masonry construction from that era.
+The cabin sits at 5,000 feet elevation at the entrance to Cave Creek Canyon, often called Arizona's 'Secret' Grand Canyon.
+The cabin accommodates up to four people and features electricity, running water, and heating.
+The bedroom contains a twin-over-double bunk bed and a single futon, while the bathroom includes a shower, sink, and toilet.
+The kitchen is fully equipped with a stove, oven, microwave, refrigerator, coffee maker, and all cookware, utensils, and dishes.
+A propane grill and picnic table are available outside.
+Cave Creek Canyon is world-renowned for birding, particularly during summer months.
 Nearby attractions include Chiricahua National Monument, Fort Bowie National Historical Park, and historic Camp Rucker.
+Guests must bring food, sleeping bags or linens, pillows, towels, drinking water, toilet paper, and garbage bags.

 Directions